-For a plethora of reasons, many couples see their sex life in marriage take a drastic turn for the worse once their family grows from two to three or more.
+Many couples see the impact of having children on their sex life take a drastic turn for the worse once their family grows from two to three or more and mismatched libidos become the norm.
 Part of that can be explained by hormones, but that's far from the only reason for a parent's low sex drive.
 Unfortunately, most parents are either too busy to have that discussion with their partner, or they dismiss the thought from their minds because they're too focused on other important things.

-Let's get this out of the way first: it is completely normal to be totally disinterested in sex for the first several months after your baby is born.
+Let's get this out of the way first: it is completely normal to be totally disinterested in sex after giving birth or for several months after your baby is born.
 That's because both partners are experiencing new hormones for the first time, making it easier to focus on putting their new baby's needs ahead of their own.
 Our bodies are biologically hardwired to take care of our offspring, which means estrogen and testosterone are going to be at their lowest right after a birth.

-For women, that means that sex can be painful, and that's before you include what a new mother just went through to bring her baby into the world.
-The majority of women will need a full nine months to recover from pregnancy before they feel physically ready for sexual activity, which can lead to conflicts if the male partner finds himself seeking intimacy while the female partner is still suffering from a loss of libido.
+For women that means pain during sex after birth, and that's before you include what a new mother just went through to bring her baby into the world.
+The majority of women will need a full nine months to recover from pregnancy before they feel physically ready for intimacy after kids, which can lead to conflicts if one partner finds themselves seeking intimacy while the other is still suffering from a loss of libido.

 Unlike hormone changes that fade in a few months, these changes are long-term and will persist for most of the next two decades or longer.
 Over time, that can really start to weigh a relationship down unless you take the time to discuss the situation with your partner.
 The best way for you to both remain fulfilled is to be clear about your sexual needs, while understanding that your new living situation requires you to be more flexible than you were before becoming parents.